MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 1. Comment on posts
 1. Create subreddits
 1. **Sign up and Login**
     1. Make `/sign-up` route, template and form
     1. Make POST `/sign-up` route and logic
     1. Make `User` model
     1. Encrypt users' passwords
-  1. Create JWT and add Cookies
+    1. Create JWT and add cookies
     1. Demonstrate that user is logged in and password is encrypted
     1. Make `/login` route, template and form
     1. Make POST `/login` route and logic
 1. Associate posts and comments with their author
 1. Make comments on comments
-1. Vote a post up
+1. Vote a post up or down

 # Make `/sign-up` Route